 I have a few machines listed here… The first three are very comparable in terms of features.
 The Janomes are more expensive, but are more durable.
 I think it’s fair to say that the Brother will last 5-7 years, while the Janomes could last 10+ years.

-- Brother CS6000i.
-A very well priced machine with lots of features, and good for kids because it has speed control.
-I own six of these that I use for my youth sewing programs.
+- Brother CS6000i, CS7000i or XR9550.
+All very well priced machines with lots of features, and good for kids because they have speed control.
+I own six of the Brother CS6000i that I use for my youth sewing programs.
 They are not as durable as the Janomes (especially with kids use), and they can’t handle very thick fabric that is as thick as the Janomes, but they are a good value overall.
-For most basic garment sewing it’s a good choice.
+For most basic garment sewing it’s a good choice for the money.

-- Janome HD3000.
+- Janome HD1000 or HD3000.
 If you are thinking of sewing thick materials (denim, garment weight leather, drapes, home decor) this is a good choice.
 It has all metal parts, which is hard to find in a sewing machine these days.
 That means it will last a lot longer than other machines listed here.
 However, it does not have an extra speed control feature, so you have to learn how to control the speed by how hard you push the pedal… aka, the old fashioned way!

 - Sew Me!
 Sewing Basics.
 I’ve has a few students use this book and really like it.
 Nice pictures, fairly easy to follow.